dustinwhit/observablehq_framework/docs/getting-started.md

 </div>
 ```

 <div class="note">Framework’s grid is responsive: on narrow windows, the two-column grid will automatically collapse to a one-column grid.
-Cells in a grid have the same height by default (using <code>grid-auto-rows</code>), so consider separate <code>&lt;div class="grid"&gt;</code> containers if you want to vary row height.</div>
+Cells in a grid have the same height by default (using <code>grid-auto-rows</code>), so consider separate <code>&lt;div class="grid"&gt;</code> containers if you want to vary row height.
+Each grid is its own <code>container</code> for media queries, allowing nested grids to adapt to available space on phones and tablets.</div>

 When placing charts in a grid, you typically want to render responsively based on the width (and sometimes height) of the containing cell.
 Framework’s `resize` helper takes a render function returning a DOM element and re-renders whenever the container resizes.
 It looks like this: